Anindra123/genius-cli-lyrics/README.md

 ``````

-Then run the script to get the desried lyrics of a song on the command line
+Then run the script to get the desried lyrics of a song  and to play the song on the command line

 ``````
 ./muly.py Artist_name Song_name